woocommerce/qit-documentation/docs/README.md

 ## What tools are included?

-Currently there are two tools that are provided as part of this toolkit:
+Currently there are three tools that are provided as part of this toolkit:

 - [QIT Dashboard](dashboard/getting-started.md): A UI-based test runner and test results viewer, available in your WooCommerce dashboard.
 - [QIT Client](client/getting-started.md): A command line interface (CLI) based tool, which allows for running tests against published and development versions of an extension.
+- [QIT GitHub Workflows](workflows/getting-started.md): GitHub workflow files that allow running tests regularly with QIT as part of a GitHub development workflow.

 ## Why does this toolkit exist?